Ministry (band): Artistry

 Ministry's experimentation, stylistic variation and changes during its career cross several genres of popular music.
 The band is most commonly categorized as industrial metal and industrial rock.
-Other genres include alternative metal, EBM, electro-industrial and thrash metal.
-Their early output has been variously described as new wave, synth-pop, dance-pop and dark wave.
+Other genres include alternative metal, EBM, electro-industrial, thrash metal, groove metal, and progressive metal.
+Their early output has been variously described as new wave, synth-pop, dance-pop, and dark wave.
 In the April 1989 issue of Spin magazine, an author Michael Corcoran labelled the band as "industrial disco"; in 1994, writer Simon Glickman used this term as well.
 AllMusic's Steve Huey states that, previous to Nine Inch Nails' rise to mainstream popularity, "Ministry did more than any other band to popularize industrial dance music, injecting large doses of punky, over-the-top aggression and roaring heavy metal guitar riffs that helped their music find favor with metal and alternative audiences outside of industrial's cult fan base."
 Despite frequent descriptions of the band's music as industrial, Jourgensen disputed the use of this tag in several publications since the early 1990s, preferring instead to identify his style as "aggro", and, much later "industrious".

 Despite Jourgensen's dislike of touring, Ministry is noted for their live performances, featuring extended versions of songs (as evidenced on In Case You Didn't Feel Like Showing Up) and disturbing visual imagery.
 MTV also recognized the band as an influential heavy metal act, highlighting the use of sampling during their heyday.
 Alternative Press included Ministry in their 1996 list of 100 underground inspirations of the past 20 years, stating that they merged "metal, samples, synths, and the 100-mph sound of urban paranoia, they pretty much created industrial music as we know it."
 Jourgensen revealed in 2008 that Ministry music is mostly on drop D and standard E tuning.